near-ndc/kudos/README.md

 - receiver_id: user's NEAR account id who should be granted with kudos
 - message: followed commentary message text to the kudos granted.
 By default limits to 1000 characters
 - icon_cid: optional valid CID for icon (image) at ipfs
-- hashtags: optional array of user-specified tags (restricted to 32 alphanumeric characters).
+- hashtags: optional array of user-specified tags (limited to 32 characters by default, and allows to use only alphanumeric characters, underscores and gyphens).
 By default maximum allowed number of hashtags is 10
 ```

 #### Output